 The Boston College Full-Time MBA program is a cross-functional degree with a strong emphasis on teamwork and a global perspective.
 Because our MBA students enter the program with an average of 4 years of work experience in a range of career fields, they are able to make immediate contributions to the organizations where they are employed in a wide range of industries.
 For more information about where our graduates work, please see our Placement Data.

 Does Boston College have information about the MBA program for military students?

 For information about the MBA program for military students, please view the MBA Veterans and Military and MBA programs.
 Please see U.S. Veterans Education Benefits or contact Linda Malenfant in the Office of Student Services for additional information on benefits and resources for veterans and military personnel.

-Typically, evening students complete the program in 3-4 years.
+Typically, part-time students complete the program in 3-4 years.
 Most students take two courses each semester, and summer coursework is at your discretion.
 Classes meet once a week from 7 to 9:30 p.m. during the academic year, with a limited number meeting from 4:30 p.m. to 7 p.m. or on Saturday.
 Summer courses meet twice a week from 6:30 to 9:30 p.m.

 Is work experience required for admission to the MSF program?

 The MSF program is open to both those with work experience and those without.
 For international students, however, we highly recommend that students have some work experience, particularly if they are seeking post-MSF employment in the United States due to the increasingly competitive US employment market.
 The MSF Program is designed to meet the diverse needs of finance professionals, career changers, and recent undergraduates.
 Check our class profile to learn more about our current students’ academic backgrounds and work experience.

 If I have not completed all the prerequisite courses for the MSF program, can I take them at Boston College after I am enrolled in the program?